saxulum-legacy/saxulum-doctrine-mongodb-odm-manager-registry-provider/README.md

 ### Validator

-If you like to have `UniqueEntity` Constraint Support within [Symfony Validator Component][9], install the [Doctrine Bridge][4] and register the validator provider first.
+If you like to have `UniqueDocument` Constraint Support within [Symfony Validator Component][9], install the [Doctrine Bridge][4] and register the validator provider first.

 ```{.json}
 {